Execute

 The results

-variable contains a dictionary of the measured variables of our algorithm and their respective counts:
+variable contains a dictionary of the measured variables and counts of the algorithm:

 print(results.parsed_counts)